KanishkVijaywargiya/KanishkVijaywargiya/README.md

 Visual Studio CodeHTML5CSS3SassJavaScriptReactGatsbyGraphQLNode.jsDenoSQLMySQLMongoDBGitGitHubHTML5

 📕 Latest <a href="https://blacenova.wordpress.com/blog-2/">Blog</a> Posts
-Ring Progress Circle: Create an Apple Watch-like using trim, stroke and rotation in Swift UI.<br>
+<p>Ring Progress Circle: Create an Apple Watch-like using trim, stroke and rotation in Swift UI.<br>
 Combine & Edit Data - Advanced interactions like swipe to delete and edit mode come for free with NavigationView in Swift UI.<br>
 Navigation Style & Passing Data - Swift UI<br>
 Navigation View & List - The NavigationView is preloaded with a ton of features that make list layouts extremely easy to create and add navigation items like a dynamic Large Title, NavBar buttons, List styles in Swift UI.<br>